Classification algorithms applied to structure formation simulations: Evaluation of classification models

-Binary classification models are evaluated in the Receiver Operator Characteristics (ROC) space (Fawcett, T., 2006 \cite{FawcettROC}).
-A ROC graph is used as a visual representation of the classifier based on its performance.
-This type of curve shows how the number of correctly classified as true examples changes with respect to the number of incorrectly classified as negative examples.
-In the ROC space the True Positive Rate (TPR) is plotted against the False Positive Rate (FPR), see figure \ref{fig:3.7}.
-FPR measures the fraction of negative examples incorrectly classified as positive, while TPR measures the fraction of positive examples correctly classified.
+These two quantities are plotted in order to obtain the ROC curve, see figure \ref{fig:3.7} for reference.
+The FPR measures the fraction of negative examples incorrectly classified as positive, while the TPR measures the fraction of positive examples correctly classified.
 The convex part of a family of ROC curves can include points located further toward the northwestern boundary of the ROC space.
 If a line passes through the convex part, then there is no other line with the same slope that passes through another point with a larger TP intersection.
 In this way, the classifier at that point is optimal under any distribution assumption with that slope (Rokach, L. \& Maimon O. Z., 2008 \cite{rokach2008data}).